 When it opened, its 800 rooms made the Savoy one of the largest hotels in the state.
 It also had 18 corner suites and what was billed as a two-story, studio-bungalow that was at first inhabited by Paul Kamper and his wife.
 Kamper served as the treasurer of the hotel company for the first few years that the building was opened.

-The Detroiter stood north of what was Detroit’s main entertainment district of the time, Grand Circus Park and what some now call Foxtown.
+The hotel stood north of what was Detroit’s main entertainment district of the time, Grand Circus Park and what some now call Foxtown.
 The Savoy stood across from the Donovan Building and was close to a pair of Louis Kamper’s hotels, the Eddystone and the Park Avenue.
 It was renowned for its 44-foot bar and was a celebrated hangout for gangsters during the Prohibition era.

-But the improvements would be for naught, because that’s when the hotel would get some bad publicity.
+But the improvements would be for naught, because that’s when the hotel would get some more bad publicity.

 A notorious unsolved murder